danjgale/surfplot/docs/auto_examples/plot_tutorial_02.rst

 -----------------

 Put briefly, ``brainplot`` can take file paths to any valid surface file(s) with geometry data.
-Under the hood, :class:`brainplot.plotting.Plot` runs :func:`brainspace.mesh.mesh_io.read_surface` to load files.
+Under the hood, :class:`~brainplot.plotting.Plot` runs :func:`brainspace.mesh.mesh_io.read_surface` to load files.
 Typically, these will be Freesurfer or GIFTI files.

-:class:`Plot` can also read instances of :class:`brainspace.vtk_interface.wrappers.data_object.BSPolyData`, which are returned by :func:`read_surface`.
+:class:`~brainspace.plottingPlot` can also read instances of :class:`brainspace.vtk_interface.wrappers.data_object.BSPolyData`, which are returned by :func:`read_surface`.
 So, pre-loaded surfaces with :func:`read_surface` can be plotted as well.